-(3) Recently two of the shareholders reduced their holdings resulting in an annual limitation on the utilization of the net operating losses.
+(3) Over the last year two of the shareholders reduced their holdings resulting in an annual limitation on the utilization of the net operating losses.
 We do not believe this limitation will impede our ability to fully benefit from the net operating losses.